 “He didn’t really respond,” said one of the participants.
 “He said it was hard to change the narrative after 30 years” of small-government rhetoric and policies dating back to Ronald Reagan.
 “He seemed to be looking for a way to reassure the base.
 Or maybe it was just to reassure himself.”

 Um…presidentin’ is hard.
 Part of the job is influencing “the narrative.”
 Maybe if Obama had actually tried, he could have accomplished something.
 But why try?
-Might as well just relax, play basketball, and vacation in Martha’s Vineyard and Hawaii, and let the other Reaganites control “the narrative.”
+Might as well just relax, play basketball, and vacation in Martha’s Vineyard wine tours, enjoying Hawaii, and let the other Reaganites control “the narrative.”
 The article even harks back to Obama’s praise of Reagan during the primaries.

 We just have to dump this loser!